-There is also an advanced Calorie Counter workbook that contains a recipe calculator.
-Input all of the recipe ingredients, and Excel calculates the calories, carbs, protien, fibre and fat per serving.
+There is also an enhanced Calorie Counter workbook that contains a recipe calculator.
+Input all of the recipe ingredients, and Excel calculates the calories, carbs, protein, fibre and fat per serving.

 The main sheet is named FoodEntry.
-Each day, enter the date, and your target calories.
+Follow these steps each day, to track your calories.

 At the end of each day, click the "Save Daily Data and Clear" button, at the top of the FoodEntry sheet.